redoio/offenses_data/FAQ.md

 `Answer` CDCR states that they cannot ensure that there are no errors or mistakes in the data reporting as well as their system of record.

 #### `Question` Can CDCR provide the full ERPD/MEPD dates (JAN 2024, FEB 2025, etc.)?
-`Answer` CDCR states that they cannot provide the full ERPD/MEPD for individuals who are currently incarcerated.
+`Answer` CDCR states that they can only provide the month and year values of the ERPD/MEPD as opposed to the full date values for individuals who are currently incarcerated.

 #### `Question` There are two kinds of enhancements reported in the datasets provided.
 Some enhancements are available as rows in the prior and current commitments files with `Case Enhancement` listed in the `Offense Category` column.
 Additionally, there are offense enhancements in the columns `Off Enh1`, `Off Enh2`, etc. What are the differences between these enhancement variables?
 `Answer` CDCR states that enhancements reflect additional penalties applied to a sentence.
 Offense enhancements are directly related to the charge in which the individual was convicted.
 Case enhancements are related to prior felony convictions or additional case factors not specifically related to the convicted offense.